- Aquatic Biology

 The ERF is experienced and capable of providing WET testing, sediment, bioaccumulation, and instream investigations for industry and municipalities.
 We are certified to perform NPDES chronic and acute testing in the state of Arkansas and results are provided with report formatting for all Discharge Monitoring Reports.

 Our experience and interests also includes habitat and community assessments, in situ biomonitoring, and stream evaluations.

-ASU ERF provides services to the following municipal & industrial clients:
+A-State ERF provides services to the following municipal & industrial clients:

 - Jonesboro City Water & Light

 - Walnut Ridge Waste Water Treatment Plant

 - Mammoth Spring River Fish Hatchery

 The ERF's experienced and capable researchers and technicians provide WET testing and reports in fulfillment of NPDES discharge permits.
 Our experience includes product testing for EPA registration, instream investigations, and aqueous and sediment impairment testing.